aspose-cells-cloud/Aspose.Cells-Products/cells/en/perl/saveas/xlsx-to-xlsb/_index.md

 ---
 title: Save XLSX as XLSB API for Perl
-description: Cloud APIs & SDKs for Microsoft Excel & OpenOffice Calc.
-Convert spreadsheet to other format file.
+description: Using Aspose.Cells Cloud SDK for Perl to save XLSX format file as XLSB format file.
 url: /perl/saveas/xlsx-to-xlsb/
 ---